benc-uk/chip8/README.md

     end: '0BBC'
 ```

-In order to aid creation of these files a special debug mode `-debug=1` is included which will output the addresses of sprites the first time they are drawn.
+In order to aid creation of these files a special debug mode `-debug=1` is included, which will output the addresses of sprites the first time they are drawn.

 TODO: Full explanation / reference for *.colours.yaml* files